 - drug therapy (NSAIDs, analgesics, hormones)

-- blockade - injections of drugs into the cavity of the intervertebral joint, spinal canal, trigger points in the muscles
+- therapeutic injections - injections of drugs into the cavity of the intervertebral joint, spinal canal, trigger points in the muscles

 - manual therapy (muscle, articular and radicular technique)